fbsql/fbsql/README.md

 <a id="add_simple_authentication"></a>
 <h2>Authentication</h2>
 <p><i>
-In this chapter we will learn how to add simple authentication and usage of SET ALLOW LOGIN statement.
+In this chapter we will learn how to add simple authentication and usage of LOGIN statement.
 </i></p>

 <strong>Backend:</strong><br>